Lydia Benecke: Psychologist

-Between 2009 and 2013 she worked as a psychological consultant in criminal cases and in public relations for her then husband's company, the criminal biologist Mark Benecke Nowadays, she works as an independent criminal psychologist with an office in Cologne in the fields of consulting and education.
-Her main areas of work are paraphilia, personality disorders (especially psychopathy, dissocial personality disorders and borderline personality disorders), Psychological trauma, superstitious beliefs, subcultures (especially BDSM scene, Dark culture, Goth subculture, sects and vampire subculture).
+Between 2009 and 2013 she worked as a psychological consultant in criminal cases and in public relations for her then husband's company, the criminal biologist Mark Benecke.
+Nowadays, she works as an independent criminal psychologist with an office in Cologne in the fields of consulting and education.
+Her main areas of work are paraphilias, personality disorders (including psychopathy, antisocial personality disorders, and borderline personality disorders), psychological trauma, superstitious beliefs, and subcultures (including BDSM scene, dark culture, Goth subculture, sects, and vampire subculture).

 Author

-After completing her studies in psychology, she co-authored several of Mark Benecke's books between 2009 and 2011, of which she also edited "The Benecke Universe".
+After completing her studies in psychology, she co-authored several of Mark Benecke's books between 2009 and 2011, of which she also edited The Benecke Universe.

-Mark Benecke and others commissioned her to write "Aus der Dunkelkammer des Bösen" to create a comprehensive psychological profile for the Colombian serial killer Luis Alfredo Garavito Cubillos.
+Mark Benecke commissioned her to write Aus der Dunkelkammer des Bösen to create a comprehensive psychological profile for the Colombian serial killer Luis Alfredo Garavito Cubillos.
 The book was published 2011, and achieved high rankings on the Spiegel bestseller list.
-She has been a regular columnist for the German-language BDSM magazine "Schlagzeilen" since 2010.
+She has been a regular columnist for the German-language BDSM magazine Schlagzeilen since 2010.

-In her column "Psychokiste" she deals with various questions on the subject of BDSM from a psychological point of view.
+In her column "Psychokiste", she deals with various questions on the subject of BDSM from a psychological point of view.

 In 2013, she published a psychological profile of the historical serial killer and cannibal Karl Denke.

-Her book "Auf dünnem Eis" was published in October 2013.
+Published in October 2013, her book Auf dünnem Eis.
+Die Psychologie des Bösen analyzed the crimes of Rodney Alcala, Richard Kuklinski, Leopold and Loeb, and the murder of Marta Russo.
+Using the test methods developed by Robert D. Hare, the book also discussed what created psychopaths.
 It entered the Spiegel bestseller list at number 13 in November 2013.

-Her next book "Sadisten" was published on 12 February 2015.
-"Tödliche Liebe – Geschichten aus dem wahren Leben" also achieved a place in the bestseller lists, as did "Psychopathinnen.
-Die Psychologie des weiblichen Bösen" (Female psychopaths.
-The psychology of female evil) in 2018.
+Her next book, Sadisten.Tödliche Liebe – Geschichten aus dem wahren Leben was published on 12 February 2015.
+It focused on sadism and detailed the sadistic crimes of Harry Kendall Thaw, David Parker Ray, John Wayne Gacy, Karol Kot, and the kidnapping of Colleen Stan, among other incidents.
+It also achieved a place in the bestseller lists.

+Her 2018 book Psychopathinnen.
+Die Psychologie des weiblichen Bösen centered on female psychopathy, examining the cases of Marybeth Tinning, Aileen Wuornos, Diane Downs, and the murder of Sylvia Likens.
+The book was also a bestseller.